Luxury Compact SUV

 ProPilot Plus: This is an adaptive cruise control system with lane centering and stop/go capability.
 It’s not a hands-free driving aid, though it does alleviate some of the fatigue of long-distance drives.
 It’s standard on every trim.

-Adjustable rear seats: We already touched upon there being a price to be paid in terms of interior space due to the QX55’s coupe-like looks.
-Helping matters is a sliding and reclining rear seat that allows you to free up more headroom or legroom if needed.
+Adjustable rear seats: While there is a price to be paid in terms of interior space due to the QX55’s coupe-like looks, a sliding and reclining rear seat allows you to free up more headroom or legroom, if needed.
 You won’t find that in the Acura RDX.

 Surround-view parking camera: Considering how pretty the QX55’s standard 20-inch alloys are to behold, it seems a shame to risk curbing them while parallel parking.
 Infiniti must have been thinking along similar lines because a surround-view parking camera is another standard feature.